CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 # Obsoletion and migration

 If you want to remove some item, never do it with straightforward "remove the item json and call it a day", you **never remove the id from the game**.
 Primarily because it will cause a harmless, but annoying error, and someone else should spend their time and energy, explaining it was an intended change.
-To not cause this, everything, that get saved in the game require obsoletion: items, monsters, maps, monster factions, but not, for example, loot groups.
+To not cause this, everything, that get saved in the game require obsoletion: items, maps, monster factions, but not, for example, loot groups.
 Basically there is two ways to remove some entity (except replacing old item with new, while left the old id - this one do not require any additional manipulations) from the game - obsoletion and migration.

 Migration is used, when we want to remove one item by replacing it with another item, that do exist in the game, or to maintain a consistent list of item type ids, and happen in `data/json/obsoletion/migration_items.json`